OctopusDeploy/docs/src/pages/docs/security/users-and-teams/service-accounts.md

 ## OpenID Connect (OIDC)

 You can use [OpenID Connect (OIDC)](/docs/octopus-rest-api/open-id-connect) to automate Octopus with another service without needing to provision or manage API Keys.
-To do this you configure a specific *OIDC Identity* for the external system which allows it to connect to Octopus securely.
+To do this you configure a specific *OIDC Identity* for the service which allows it to connect to Octopus securely.
+The service then exchanges an ID token with Octopus for a short-lived access token which it can then use for API requests.

 ## API Keys